What are wetlands?

 - Drinking water Wetlands help to clean our drinking water.
 They can remove up to 60 per cent of metals in the water, trap and retain up to 90 per cent of sediment from runoff and eliminate up to 90 per cent of nitrogen.

 - Powering industry Wetlands power industry.
 It takes 8,000 litres of water to make a pair of leather shoes.

-- Flood protection and water cleaning They can protect us from flooding by storing rainfall and buffering us from the sea.
+- Flood protection They can protect us from flooding by storing rainfall and buffering us from the sea.